zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

     print(np.argmax(result_np))
     ```

-    Find additional examples of Python API in the /examples directory of the MIGraphX repo.
+    Find additional examples of Python API in the /examples directory of the MIGraphX repository.

 ### MIGraphX C++ API

 Follow these steps:

 1. The following is a minimalist example that shows the usage of MIGraphX C++ API to load ONNX file, compile it for the GPU, and run inference on it.
-To use MIGraphX C++ API, you only need to load the migraphx.hpp file.
+To use MIGraphX C++ API, you only need to load the `migraphx.hpp` file.
 This example runs inference on the Inception v3 model.

     ```c++
     #include <vector>